Spokane settles with family of man shot by police for $4 million on day trial set to begin

 The Bradley family plans to file a claim for damages against the city in the near future, she said.

-The city and its insurance carrier will pay at least $4.8 million related to Novak's death after settling with Michael Novak and paying more than $600,000 in legal fees.
+The city and its insurance carrier will pay at least $4.8 million related to Novak's death after settling with David's father Michael Novak and paying more than $600,000 in legal fees.

 The city must pay $1.5 million before their insurance company will step in on a case like this, he explained.
 Then per their contract, it's the insurance carrier, not the city, that decides when to settle on claims above $1.5 million but below $20 million, Beggs explained.